ebarlas/project-loom-comparison/README.md

 It achieves lower latency and higher throughput while using less overall CPU time for the same workload.

+* All frontend configurations achieve the target latency up to concurrent of 5,000
+* All frontend configurations are eventually CPU bound
+* Beyond concurrency 5,000, platform threads degrade quickly
+* Platform thread virtual memory increasing linearly with concurrency, due to stack memory
+* Platform thread consistency spends more CPU for the same amount of work

 Results were gathered from `ab` and `ps` output.
 The following `ps` command was used to gather metrics on the frontend web server EC2 instance: